symfony/symfony-docs/quick_tour/the_architecture.rst

 Add Logging
 -----------

-A new Symfony app is micro: it's basically just a routing & controller system.
+A new Symfony app is micro: it's a routing & controller system.
 But thanks to Flex, installing more features is simple.

 Want a logging system?
 No problem: